Son of Vulcan: Charlton Comics version

-DC Comics
+DC Comics version

-DC has made very little use of Son of Vulcan.
-He appeared briefly in DC Challenge #9 where he was introduced into the DC universe by the aforementioned Roy Thomas and returned to take a more pivotal part in the War of the Gods miniseries that followed the Crisis on Infinite Earths crossover only to be killed off in the last issue.
-In 2005, DC published a new Son of Vulcan miniseries whose title character and series premise was unrelated to the original.

-History

 During the War of the Gods, the Roman gods wanted Son of Vulcan (now known on Olympus as Halciber Filius, a Latinized version of his name, and endowed with all their divine powers rather than just those of Vulcan) to be their champion against the Greek gods' champion, Wonder Woman, but he refused, so they chose Captain Marvel in his stead.
 Son of Vulcan investigated the cause of the war and met Harmonia, daughter of the Greek god Ares, who was also investigating it, and they learned the war was part of a plan by the sorceress Circe to gain absolute divine power.
 Son of Vulcan and Harmonia fell in love, but the two eventually died in battle and their souls were personally escorted by Vulcan himself to the eternal paradise of Elysium.

 Miguel Devante

-Brief synopsis

-Orphan Miguel "Mikey" Devante, 14, is taken hostage by Jason Woodrue a.k.a. the Floronic Man at the Big Belly Burger in Miguel's hometown of Charlton's Point.
+Orphan Miguel "Mikey" Devante, age 14, is taken hostage by Floronic Man at the Big Belly Burger in Miguel's hometown of Charlton's Point.
 A relatively unknown hero named Vulcan tells Mikey to free the other hostages while he battles the Floronic Man.
 Miguel stays back after freeing the other hostages to ensure Vulcan is safe.
 Miguel saves Vulcan from danger by chopping off Floronic Man's arm with Vulcan's sword.
 Vulcan chooses Miguel to be his successor.

 After their adventures, Miguel and the android Pandora later go to San Francisco, where Miguel is seen talking to Beast Boy of the Teen Titans and presenting himself as simply Vulcan.
 While he evidently did not join the Titans during the One Year, he does appear in the line-up for the new Titans East one-shot, released in November 2007.

-Son of Vulcan was also in Infinite Crisis #6 as one of the spellcasters who summon the Spectre at Stonehenge.
-Seeing as Miguel's powers stem from a transferable metagene virus it is unknown why he was there.

-He appeared in JSA Classified #19 written by his creator, Scott Beatty.
-He is one of the competitors at Roulette's fight, but, apparently, manages to survive and flee the scene.

 Son of Vulcan was left badly injured, seemingly dead at the end of the Titans East one-shot.
 Titans #1 revealed that he was still alive, but in a coma.